On this page

 Use the lowest effective dose, especially in the event of prolonged treatment.

-- Acute psychosis: minimum 3 months
+- Acute psychosis: at least 3 months

-- Chronic psychosis: minimum one year
+- Chronic psychosis: at least one year

-- Manic episode: 3 to 6 weeks
+- Manic episode: 8 weeks after remission of symptoms

 Contra-indications, adverse effects, precautions